 Why Is My Maidenhair Fern Dying?
 (And How to Save It)

-The maidenhair fern (Adiantum) grows wild throughout the world, from the Adirondack Mountains in New York to Norfolk Island off the coast of Australia to the sandstone cliffs of South Africa.
+The maidenhair fern (Adiantum) grows wild worldwide, from the Adirondack Mountains in New York to Norfolk Island off the coast of Australia to the sandstone cliffs of South Africa.

 How do you save a dying maidenhair fern, and are they worth the trouble?